 6/17/43 – Letter to mother and father

 "Although the ‘wolves’ are rampant here, in uniform a gal is plenty safe – due, I suppose, to a fundamental male dislike of women in uniforms."

 "Currently, the funniest sight on the field is the expression on the face of tired Lt.s, fresh from trans-oceanic voyage when they spot some beauty in a WASP uniform."

 How the Uniform was Worn

-Wearing of the WASP Uniform is the official document issued by the Army Air Forces detailing the components of the WASP uniform (contact the Woman's Collection to access this resource), and the manner in which it was to be worn.
+Wearing of the WASP Uniform is the official document issued by the Army Air Forces detailing the components of the WASP uniform, and the manner in which it was to be worn.
 This document also includes an inventory of the the clothing and equipment issued to each WASP or WASP trainee.

 Pilot wings presented to Graduating Classes widely in 1943.
 The final official wings were presented to Class 44-1, and were worn by all graduates after that time.
 Women Pilots assigned to the Air Transport Command wore Air Transport Command Civilian Pilot Wings.
 The diamond shaped shield was said to have been selected because it was the shape of the shield carried by Athena, the Goddess of Wisdom, War and Arts and Crafts.

 Classes 44-W-1 thru 44-W-10